An exciting three-year Pacific study

 This study has been approved by the University of Otago Human Ethics Committee (Health).
 If you have any concerns about the ethical conduct of the research you may contact the Committee through the Human Ethics Committee Administrator.
 Any issues you raise will be treated in confidence and investigated and you will be informed of the outcome.

-The Ola Malohi research team from left: Tracie Leckie (Project Manager, ARF), Dr Shyamala Nada-Raja (Senior Research Fellow), Albany Lucas (ARF), Dr Ari Samaranayaka (Biostatistician), Faumuina Associate Professor Fa'afetai Sopoaga (Primary investigator).
+The Ola Malohi research team from left: Tracie Leckie (Project Manager, ARF), Dr Shyamala Nada-Raja (Senior Research Fellow), Albany Lucas (ARF), Dr Ari Samaranayaka (Biostatistician), Faumuina Professor Fa'afetai Sopoaga (Primary investigator).

 Need to talk?